THE PORT CITY INTERNSHIP

 Production

-Production Interns will serve on our worship service programming team and help lead in the three roles below in and around Sunday and Overflow gatherings!
+Production Interns will serve on our worship service programming team and help lead in the three roles below in and around our Sunday gatherings!

 Weekly Intern Hours: